Klepac-Ceraj-Lab/EEGMicrobiome/manuscript/main.typ

 (Benjamini-Hochberg, q < 0.2; @figure3, Table S2).
-Microbial genes involved in synthesis or degradation of molecules with neuroactive potential across all categories considered (i.e., neurotransmitters, amino acid metabolism, SCFAs, other) were associated with both VEP amplitudes and latencies at each visit (@figureS2), demonstrating widespread associations between early life gut microbiome and visual cortex neurodevelopment.
+Microbial genes involved in synthesis or degradation of molecules with neuroactive potential across all categories considered (i.e., neurotransmitters, amino acid metabolism, SCFAs, other) were associated with both concurrent VEP amplitudes and latencies at each visit (@figureS2), demonstrating widespread associations between early life gut microbiome and visual cortex neurodevelopment.
-The number of these associations increased over time (visit-1 had 6 associations, visit-2 had 24, and visit-3 had 37).
+The number of these concurrent associations increased over time (visit-1 had 6 associations, visit-2 had 24, and visit-3 had 37).

 Specifically, across the gene sets involved in neurotransmitter synthesis and degradation,